dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 If you look at <a href="/img/gender-equality-paradox/gggi_vs_natsci_researchers.pdf">natural science</a> researchers instead of engineering, you again see no paradox.

-On the other hand, if you compare to GII instead of GGI, you do see an effect in the most gender-equal countries:
+On the other hand, if you use GII instead of GGGI, you do see an effect in the most gender-equal countries:

 <a href="/img/gender-equality-paradox/gii_vs_researchers.pdf">
 ![GII vs. female share of engineering researchers](/img/gender-equality-paradox/gii_vs_researchers.svg)
 </a>

 Comparing GII to the <a href="/img/gender-equality-paradox/gii_vs_natsci_researchers.pdf">natural sciences</a> shows more of a leveling off than a full reversal.
-I'm not sure if that's a "paradox" but it's not something I'd have predicted.
+I'm not sure if that's a "paradox" exactly but it's not something I'd have predicted.

 ## Takeaways